Businessman jailed for a year over hate-filled text message campaign against niece

 Among the sexually explicit and threatening text messages sent to Ms Doherty was one in which he threatened to have her throat slit.

-Hughes, a 68-year-old father and grandfather of Quigley’s Point who is still the licensee of the Point Lodge Bar, had pleaded guilty to a single count of harassment.
+Hughes, a 68-year-old father and grandfather, of Quigley’s Point, Co Donegal, had pleaded guilty to a single count of harassment.

 The court was told of an extensive investigation by gardaí to find the identity of the owner of the Northern Ireland unregistered phone used to send the texts.